Petronian/demayo-bulk-omics/README.md

    to process your files.
 Ensure that you have `pydot` installed (`mamba install pydot`), and then execute `snakemake [rna or chip] --dag | dot -Tsvg > DAG.svg`.
-   An SVG file will appear with a graphical summary about the steps the pipeline will execute to process your files.See more on [`snakemake`'s website.](https://snakemake.readthedocs.io/en/stable/executing/cli.html#visualization)
+   An SVG file will appear with a graphical summary about the steps the pipeline will execute to process your files.
+See more on [`snakemake`'s website.](https://snakemake.readthedocs.io/en/stable/executing/cli.html#visualization)